EHDD/cscale-documentation/README.md

 description: C.Scale Data Model 2.23.00
 ---

-# 🏗 The c.scale™ Data Model
+# 🏗 The C.Scale™ Data Model

 C.Scale is a stateless API for calculation whole life carbon emissions from the construction, renovation, and operation of buildings. **When highly-detailed energy modeling and life cycle assessment isn't affordable or practicable, teams use C.Scale.**&#x20;